 “Can pain come from fascia? fasciae are substantially innervated, and there are sensory receptors within fascia that respond to mechanical and chemical stimuli.
 Furthermore, the receptive fields of these sensory neurons enlarge in the presence of inflammation, supporting the potential role of fascia as a ‘pain generator.'”

-After talking about connective tissues in terms of LIGAMENTS, TENDONS, and others (not shockingly he left out fascia), he stated, "In autoimmune disorders, inflammation and the immune response may result in connective tissue damage, not only in and around joints but also in other tissues, including vital organs."
+After talking about connective tissues in terms of LIGAMENTS, TENDONS, and others (not shockingly he left out fascia), he stated, “In autoimmune disorders, inflammation and the immune response may result in connective tissue damage, not only in and around joints but also in other tissues, including vital organs.”
 Why would this be?
 Why would this doctor mention things like heart problems, kidney problems, or lung problems as associated with autoimmune connective tissue issues and joint pain?
-Only because virtually all of your body's tissues and organs (not to mention joints) are wrapped in fascia!
-This fascia goes by numerous different names (usually according to where its found), but are all fascia nonetheless.
+Only because virtually all of your body’s tissues and organs (not to mention joints) are wrapped in fascia!
+This fascia goes by dozens of different names (usually according to where its found), but are all composed of essentially the same ‘stuff’.

 “The psoas bridges the belly’s enteric brain, central, and autonomic nervous systems.
 The large nerve ganglion located within the belly core going to the digestive and reproductive organs passes over, embeds into, and through the psoas.
 When looking at issues in the gut, including IBS/SIBO, I think the psoas may be a big contributor.
 When fascia is unhealthy, largely due to inflammation or injury, it becomes sticky and can form adhesions.
 Many sources cause the inflammation that leads to adhesions, the most obvious being direct injury or trauma.
 Other factors include infection, repetitive movement, poor diet, toxins, poor posture and emotional stress.
 Because fascia provides the atmosphere through which nerve interactions happen, it responds to stress and tension.
 Additionally, during an injury, it’s common for fascia to constrict around the injury in order to provide structured protection, tightening the whole fascial system and potentially causing pain and discomfort in an area of the body not associated with the injury.
 The enteric nervous system functions without us thinking about it, but requires communication between this system and the CNS through sympathetic and parasympathetic fibers connecting the two.
 Through these links, the two systems can speak to each other.
 Generally, sympathetic stimulation (usually a stress response, indicating activity) inhibits gastrointestinal secretions and causes the digestive tract to constrict or close down.
 Parasympathetic stimuli (our “rest and digest” system) stimulates digestive activities.”